Last Updated on

 What is the Procedure for Divorce Certificate Attestation?

-The process of divorce certificate attestation can vary from country to country, but the thing which remains the same is that it is a long process since it involves a number of government and government-sponsored agencies.
+The process of divorce certificate attestation can vary from country to country, but the thing which remains the same is that it is a very long process since it involves a number of government and government-sponsored agencies.
 When doing so, you need to adhere to a certain order since authorities would not stamp your document unless previous ones have, and you need to make sure you understand which documents you need to carry with you.
 When it comes to your divorce certificate, you would also need to carry a copy of your passport, your passport-sized photos, etc. along with the certificate, and this is the procedure you need to follow:

 - Notary Department Attestation: The first agency or authority that needs to attest to your certificate is the Notary Department.
 It is a government agency at the local level, and you need to go to the local Notary or Collector’s office to get the divorce certificate stamped.
 Once that is done, you need to go to the Home Department.